Embedded Developer

 Storage class spec...read more

-Q3.
-What does preprocessor do in c?
+Q. What does the preprocessor do in C?

 Preprocessor in C is a tool that processes source code before compilation.